okeefm/s3g/doc/machine_profile_specification.markdown

   A listing of all axes on this machine.

     Key: "axes"
-    Value: A Dictionary Comprised of Different Axes (see entry "Axis").
+    Value: A Dictionary Comprised of Different Axes (see "Axis").

 ###Axis:
   A description for an axis.

     Key: Name of this Axis (i.e. "X", "Y", "A")
-    Value: A Dictionary of the Following Keys with appropriate Integer Values:
+    Value: A Dictionary of the Following Keys with appropriate Values:
+        * Key: "length"
-        * "length", the lenght of this axis in mm
+          Value: The Length of this axis in mm as an integer
+        * Key:"max_feedrate"
-        * "max_feedrate", the maximum feedrate this axis can use in mm/min
+          Value: The maximum feedrate this axis can use in mm/min as an integer
+        * Key: "steps_per_mm"
-        * "steps_per_mm", the number of steps the machine takes to travel 1 mm
+          Value: The number of steps the machine takes to travel 1 mm as an integer

 ###Tool Listing:
   A Listing of all Tools the Machine can use for Extrusion.

     Key: "tools"
-    Value: A Dictonary Comprised of Different Tools (see entry "Tool")
+    Value: A Dictonary Comprised of Different Tools (see "Tool")

 ###Tool:
   A Description for a Tool

     Key: A String of the Index of this Tool (i.e. "0", "1")
     Value: A Dictionary of the Following Keys with appropriate values:
+        * Key: "name"
-        * "name", the name of the tool as a string
+          Value: The name of the tool as a string
+        * Key: "model"
-        * "model", the model number of the tool (i.e. "Mk8") as a string
+          Value: The model number of the tool (i.e. "Mk8") as a string
+        * Key: "stepper_axis"
-        * "stepper_axis", the stepper axis this tool uses to extrude (i.e. "A', "B") as a string
+          Value: The stepper axis this tool uses to extrude (i.e. "A', "B") as a string

 ###Heated Platforms Listing:
   A Listing of all Heated Platforms this Machine can use.

     Key: "heated_platforms"
-    Value: A Dictionary Comprised of Different Heated Platforms (see entry Heated Platform)
+    Value: A Dictionary Comprised of Different Heated Platforms (see "Heated Platform")

 ###Heated Platform:
   A Description for a Heated Platform

     Key: A String of the Index of this Heated Platform (i.e. "0")
     Value: A Dictionary of the Following Keys with appropriate values:
+        * Key: "name"
-        * "name", the name of the heated platform as a string
+          Value: The name of the heated platform as a string

 ###Baudrate:
   The Baudrate that this machine communicates at